erulemaking/bucket-antivirus-function/README.md

 | AV_PROCESS_ORIGINAL_VERSION_ONLY | Controls that only original version of an S3 key is processed (if bucket versioning is enabled) | False | No |
 | AV_DELETE_INFECTED_FILES | Controls whether infected files should be automatically deleted | False | No |
 | EVENT_SOURCE | The source of antivirus scan event "S3" or "SNS" (optional) | S3 | No |

+If AV_SCAN_PATH is not specified, default internal lambda storage will be used.

 ## S3 Bucket Policy Examples